 Up to 2 Years

 All babies are born different.
 Some are born tiny and smooth, while others are born burly and with a full head of hair.
-At this stage, their bodies are still growing, and extremely malleable.
-It is no cause for concern therefore if their feet seem flat or pudgy.
+At this stage, their bodies are still growing and extremely malleable.
+It is therefore no cause for concern if their feet seem flat or pudgy.
 Baby fat on the bottom of the heels is actually quite common, so don’t be alarmed if it seems like there is a total lack of arches.

 2 – 6 Years